totalemail/blog/content/pyxis-0-1.md

 Some of the most exiting features of this release include:

 - Search capability
-    - The search capability includes search prefixes which let you narrow down your searches <!-- TODO: it would be nice to have a link to the search prefixes documentation --> .
-For example, a search for [sub:spam](https://totalemail.io/search?q=sub%3Aspam) finds all emails with "spam" in the subject line while searching for [spam](https://totalemail.io/search?q=spam) finds all emails with the word "spam" in them (anywhere in the email).
+    - The search capability includes search functions which let you narrow down your searches <!-- TODO: it would be nice to have a link to the search functions documentation --> .
+For example, a search for [sub(spam)](https://totalemail.io/search?q=sub(spam)) finds all emails with "spam" in the subject line while searching for [spam](https://totalemail.io/search?q=spam) finds all emails with the word "spam" in them (anywhere in the email).
     - Queries are preserved in the URL as [query strings](https://en.wikipedia.org/wiki/Query_string) so you can bookmark and share helpful search queries (e.g. If you want to see emails with the phrase "don't wait" in them, see: [https://totalemail.io/search?q=don%27t+wait](https://totalemail.io/search?q=don%27t+wait)).
 - Multi-upload
     - We've added functionality which lets you upload multiple emails at once!
 We plan to expand this in the future to make it easier to find emails that you have uploaded.